tanoManzo/notes/DNABERT-2.md

 Besides, we replace the Relu activation function with GEGLU [Shazeer, 2020], a variant of GLU [Dauphin et al., 2017] that has been shown to improve the performance of Transformer models.
 The GEGLU function is calculated as GEGLU(x, W, V, b, c) = GELU(xW + b) ⊗ (xV + c), where x is the function input, W and V are learnable weights, and b and c are learnable biases.
 The GELU function is defined as GELU(x) = xΦ(x), where Φ(x) is the cumulative distribution function (CDF) of the standard normal distribution.

-### Implementation
+### Pre-train Implementation
 We pre-train DNABERT-2 with the Masked Language Modeling (MLM) loss with a mask ratio of 15%.
-Notably, we independently mask every token instead of masking spans of continuous tokens like Ji et al. [2021].
+Notably, we independently mask every token instead of masking spans of continuous tokens like [Ji et al. 2021].
+We use a batch size of 4096 and a max sequence length of 128.
+We train the model for 500000 steps using the AdamW [Loshchilov and Hutter, 2019] optimizer with β1 = 0.9, β2 = 0.98, ϵ = 1e-6 and weight decay of 1e-5.
+The learning rate linearly increases from 0 to 5e-4 during the first 30000 steps while linearly decreasing to 0 in the last 470000 steps.

+#### GPUs and Time to train
+**The pre-training stage takes approximately 14 days using eight Nvidia RTX 2080Ti GPUs.
+To train the model, we used the Transformers library by HuggingFace [Wolf et al., 2020] and the Composer library by MosaicML [Team, 2021].**

+## Data